swgriffith/azure-guides/networking-overview/part2-azurecni.md

 172.17.0.0      0.0.0.0         255.255.0.0     U     0      0        0 docker0
 ```

 Nice!
 We can see that the azure0 interface has the subnet gateway IP as it's gateway, so azure0 interacts directly with the subnet!
+Also we can see that inbound traffic for our cluster address space (10.220.2.0/24) will also use the azure0 network.

 We have the wiring from the container through to the network all sorted out.
-The only part we're missing is understanding how an IP address from an Azure subnet gets assigned, since there are multiple hosts constanly adding and dropping pods, and there-by adding and dropping ips.
+The only part we're missing is understanding how an IP address from an Azure subnet gets assigned, since there are multiple hosts constantly adding and dropping pods and there-by adding and dropping ips.
 This is where the CNI part of Azure CNI comes into play.
-Azure CNI is an implementation of the Container Network Interface specification.
-Azure CNI is deployed on each node, and defined as the CNI plugin when the kubelet process starts.
-Additionally, CNI implementations are reponsible for providing an IPAM implementation for IP address assignment.
+Azure CNI is an implementation of the [Container Network Interface](https://github.com/containernetworking/cni/blob/master/README.md) specification.
+Azure CNI is deployed on each node, and defined via a flag as the CNI plugin when the kubelet process starts.
+Additionally, CNI implementations are reponsible for providing an IPAM (IP Address Management) implementation for IP address assignment.

 Looking at the [Azure CNI docs](https://github.com/Azure/azure-container-networking/blob/master/docs/cni.md) we can see that there are [log files](https://github.com/Azure/azure-container-networking/blob/master/docs/cni.md#logs) for the CNI available at /var/log/azure-vnet.log.
 If I tail that file I can see the CNI plugin checking in from time to time (about every 5s) on the network interfaces.
-If I delete and re-apply my nginx deployment...now I can see all the magic flowing through those log.
+If I delete and re-apply my nginx deployment...now I can see all the magic flowing through that log.

 Below is a very abbreviated version of what you'd see in your logs, but have a look through and see if you can see what's going on based on how we know the overall network stack works so far.